jinxixiang/low_rank_wsi/README.md

-# Exploring Low-Rank Property in Multiple Instance Learning for Whole Slide Image Classification (_ICLR 2023 poster_)  [pdf](https://openreview.net/pdf?id=01KmhBsEPFO)
+# Exploring Low-Rank Property in Multiple Instance Learning for Whole Slide Image Classification (_ICLR 2023_)  [pdf](https://openreview.net/pdf?id=01KmhBsEPFO)

-Author: Jinxi Xiang, Xiyue Wang, Jun Zhang, Sen Yang, Xiao Han, Wei Yang.
+Authors: Jinxi Xiang, Xiyue Wang, Jun Zhang, Sen Yang, Xiao Han and Wei Yang.

-Affiliation: Tencent AI Lab.

-We explore the low-rank property of whole slide images to develop a new multiple-instance learning paradigm.
-In concrete, we improve the performance in two stages:
+In this study, we investigate the low-rank property of whole slide images to establish a novel multiple-instance learning paradigm.
+Specifically, we enhance performance through a two-stage process:

-1. We propose low-rank contrastive learning for pathology-specific visual representation.
+1. We introduce a low-rank contrastive learning approach designed to generate pathology-specific visual representations.

-2. We improve the vanilla transformer by adding a learnable low-rank matrix as a surrogate to implement higher-order interaction.
+2. We augment the standard transformer model by incorporating a learnable low-rank matrix, which serves as a surrogate to facilitate higher-order interactions.

 ## Requirements